hubbcaps/gazee/README.md

 #### Unrar Downloads

-Unrar needs to be installed and visible in the path of the user Gazee is running under.
+Unrar needs to be installed and visible in the path of the user Gazee is running under to be able to properly extract all CBRs.

 [Windows](http://www.rarlab.com/download.htm)